Live Learning Lineup

 August 6 from 8-10 PM Eastern

 Explore the wealth of resources the fairy tale and fantasy tradition offers to classical educators with Junius Johnson.
-Readings will include both reflection on the role and importance of the fantastical and great stories that synergize well with classical curricula.
+Readings from Chesterton, Lewis, Tolkien, McDonald, W.B.
+Yeats and others will include both reflection on the role and importance of the fantastical and great stories that synergize well with classical curricula.

 In this course with Father Wesley Walker, explore the wisdom of Augustine, the Victorines, Erasmus, Newman, and others to rediscover what it means to be human while reclaiming wonder.
 Learn to model Christian humanism that equips students to engage the world with intellect, imagination, and grace.